GeorgesStavracas/gnome-tasks/README.md

 GNOME Tasks is a powerful task manager built upon GNOME technologies.
 It aims to be a simple task manager, with the following features:

-* Tasks & projects management
+* Simple but powerful task management
 * Subtasks support
 * Advanced markdown-style description editor
-* Gantt diagram for projects
+* Lists & Tags support

 ## System Requirements